EL-Zhou/SEGMENTATION_PYTORCH/README.md

 ```

 ## Dataset preparation
-It assumes a preprocess dataset with images and labels in numpy format.
+It assumes a preprocessed dataset with images and labels in numpy format.
 - __numpy\_dataset__
    - __train__
      - __image__